puppetlabs/puppet-docs/source/puppet/4.3/reference/about_agent.md

 {% partial /puppet-agent/_agent1.x.html %}

 See the table above for details about which components shipped in which `puppet-agent` release, and the [package-specific release notes][release notes] for more information about packaging and installation fixes and features.
+Visit the [Puppet Enterprise documentation](/pe/latest/overview_version_table.html) to view which versions of `puppet-agent` are shipped with specific PE releases.

 ## What Are `puppet-agent` and Puppet Server?